-The PGC Primer offers a brief introduction to various topics that impact users.
+The Plant Growth Center Primer offers a brief introduction to various topics that impact users.
 It includes recommendations developed by PGC users over the years.
+For questions, assistance, or service requests, contact the PGC Manager by email at pgc@montana.edu or by phone at (406) 994-2231.

 Growing Media